 1st Cost – Amazon Seller Fees – Joining Amazon Cost

 As I have mentioned earlier, to come on-board Amazon, you have to pay Amazon seller fees by registering yourself on its seller account.

 There are two seller accounts that Amazon offers individual and professional seller account.

 As the name suggests this account plan is basically for an individual seller or small business.

 There is no Amazon seller fee in this account, you can set this account for free.
 The individual account seller has a limit to sell up to 40 items in a month.

-However, there is a per-item fee of $0.99 that would be charged on each item sales.
+However, there is a per-item fee of $0.99 that would be charged as Amazon selling fees.

 Amazon Professional Seller Account: